viktoriiashcherbachuk/Portfolio/README.md

 <br>

 Python project:
+- [""Health Outcomes Related to Air Quality and Economic factors in New York City""] (https://github.com/viktoriiashcherbachuk/Portfolio/blob/main/Python%20projects/Health%20Outcomes%20In%20New%20York%20City/Health%20Outcomes%20in%20NYC.ipynb) <br>
+For this project, we examined the relationships between air quality and neighbourhood poverty, and checked what effect this has on cancer rates and incidents of asthma in New York City.  <br>
+The 4 open-source datasets were taken from ["the New York City Department of Health Environment and Health Data Portal from the New York City government website"](https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/).
+The main idea of this project was to master **SQL language with help of Python**. <br>
+*Quiding questions:*
+1. By looking at different areas of New York City, can we conclude in general a poor neighbourhood has higher cancer rate and worse air quality?
+2. Which pollutants have the highest correlations with which cancers?
+3. Does poor air quality increase the prevalence of asthma in adults?
+Does the borough in NYC affect this?
+Which pollutants has the greatest effect on asthma incidents?
+4. Do the poorest neighbourhoods have the highest incidents of asthma among adults?<br> <br>

 - ["Data visualization: Housing market in Melbourne"](https://github.com/viktoriiashcherbachuk/Portfolio/blob/main/Python%20projects/Housing%20market%20in%20Melbourne/Housing%20market%20in%20Melbourne_without%20map.ipynb) <br>
 For this project, the database [“Melbourne housing snapshot”](https://www.kaggle.com/datasets/dansbecker/melbourne-housing-snapshot?resource=download) was used, it was created by Tony Pino and posted in Kaggle for public use and research.
 The data was collected between January 28, 2016, and September 23, 2017. <br> <br>
 *Quiding questions:*